GenomicDataInfrastructure/standard-operating-procedures/sops/node-specific/GDI-SOP0013_fdp-submission-metadata-validation.md

 Correct the metadata content in the FDP record and save it again.
 Repeat this correction loop until the validation passes or until the output indicates a local FDP validator, shape, or configuration issue that cannot be resolved immediately.

-If the issue is corrected, return to [step 8.3](#83-save-the-record-and-review-validation-output).
-If the problem is not a record-content issue, continue to [step 8.5](#85-escalate-validator-schema-or-configuration-issues-locally).
+If the issue is corrected, return to ⏩[step 8.3](#83-save-the-record-and-review-validation-output).
+If the problem is not a record-content issue, continue to ⏩[step 8.5](#85-escalate-validator-schema-or-configuration-issues-locally).

 #### 8.5.
 Escalate validator, schema, or configuration issues locally